What Is Spatial Computing?

 Medical

 AR and mixed reality headsets can provide checklists, instructions and other contextual information to healthcare professionals in a hands-free format.
-It can also be used to provide three-dimensional, interactive educational materials for medical students — a use case demonstrated in Apple’s 2023 WWDC Vision Pro announcement.
+VR and AR technologies can also produce 3D renderings of organs, allowing medical professionals to get the training they need before performing surgeries

 Entertainment

 Home theaters have been a popular virtual reality application for a while, with streaming services like Amazon Prime Video and Netflix offering VR versions of their apps.
 Mixed reality headsets can take this concept to the next level, allowing the user to project a large screen in their living room while still being able to see what’s going on around them.
-A sports fan can also watch multiple full-screen games at once without making their living room look like a Buffalo Wild Wings.
+And a sports fan can watch multiple full-screen games at once.

 Games